-A copy of your final report will be shared with all people listed below as your institution's assessment team.
+A copy of your final report will be shared with all people listed below as your institution's MAP Team.

-Questions about who to include on your Assessment Team?
-Refer to page 12 of this PDF sample application for more information.
+Questions about who to include on your MAP Team?
+Refer to page 12 of the PDF sample application for more information.

-MAP Assessment Team
+MAP Team

-Full Name (include prefix) Museum Role Email Phone
+Full Name (include prefix) Museum Role Email Pho one

 Primary Contact

 Secondary Contact

-Three
+Three 5

 Four

-Five
+Five )' / X

 Six

 Seven